The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

-This equation is a new result.
-It will turn out to serve as an important \emph{dictionary} that translates between the formalism of generalized stochastic processes, as symbolized by $\stochasticmatrix_{ij}\left(t\right)$ on the left-hand side, and an expansive set of mathematical tools for constructing stochastic dynamics, as embodied by the right-hand side.\footnote{Similar-looking formulas appear incidentally in equations (3)\textendash (6) of~\citep{AuffevesGrangier:2017rtqffpra} as an intermediate step in proving a lemma that the authors use for conceptually different purposes.}
+This equation is a new result and will turn out to serve as the basic \emph{dictionary} of the \emph{stochastic-quantum correspondence}.
+This dictionary translates between the formalism of indivisible stochastic processes, as symbolized by $\stochasticmatrix_{ij}\left(t\from0\right)$ on the left-hand side, and an expansive set of mathematical tools for constructing stochastic dynamics, as embodied by the right-hand side.\footnote{Similar-looking formulas appear incidentally in the equations (3)\textendash (6) of Auffeves and Gragnier (2017) as an intermediate step in proving a lemma that the authors use for conceptually different purposes.}